Lady Susanna Stewart1

 M, #9998, b.
 22 December 1762, d.
 26 December 1847

-Dudley Ryder, 1st Earl of Harrowby was born on 22 December 1762.1 He was the son of Nathaniel Ryder, 1st Baron Harrowby and Elizabeth Terrick.1 He married Lady Susan Leveson-Gower, daughter of Sir Granville Leveson-Gower, 1st Marquess of Stafford and Lady Susanna Stewart, on 30 July 1795.1 He died on 26 December 1847 at age 85.1
+Dudley Ryder, 1st Earl of Harrowby was born on 22 December 1762.1 He was the son of Nathaniel Ryder, 1st Baron Harrowby and Elizabeth Terrick.1 He married Lady Susan Leveson-Gower, daughter of Granville Leveson-Gower, 1st Marquess of Stafford and Lady Susanna Stewart, on 30 July 1795.1 He died on 26 December 1847 at age 85.1

-Dudley Ryder, 1st Earl of Harrowby graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).2 He held the office of Member of Parliament (M.P.)
-(Tory) for Tiverton between 1784 and 1803.2 He held the office of Under-Secretary, Foreign Office in 1789.2 He held the office of Paymaster General in 1790.2 He was invested as a Privy Counsellor (P.C.) in 1790.2 He held the office of Comptroller to the Household between 1790 and 1791.2 He held the office of Treasurer of the Navy between 1799 and 1801.2 He was invested as a Fellow, Society of Antiquaries (F.S.A.).2 He was awarded the honorary degree of Doctor of Law (LL.D.).2 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.).2 He succeeded to the title of 2nd Baron Harrowby, of Harrowby, co.
-Lincoln [G.B., 1776] on 20 June 1803.1 He held the office of Foreign Secretary between 1804 and 1806.2 He held the office of Ambassador to Berlin between 1805 and 1806.2 He held the office of Chancellor of the Duchy of Lancaster between 1805 and 1806.2 He held the office of President of the India Board in 1809.2 He was created 1st Viscount Sandon, of Sandon, co.
-Stafford [U.K.] on 19 July 1809.1 He was created 1st Earl of Harrowby, co.
-Lincoln [U.K.] on 19 July 1809.1 He was Trustee of the British Museum.2 He held the office of High Steward of Tiverton.2 He held the office of Lord President of the Council between 1812 and 1827.2
+He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)2 He held the office of Member of Parliament (M.P.)
+(Tory) for Tiverton between 1784 and 1803.2 He held the office of Under-Secretary, Foreign Office in 1789.2 He was appointed Privy Counsellor (P.C.) in 1790.2 He held the office of Paymaster General in 1790.2 He held the office of Comptroller to the Household between 1790 and 1791.2 He held the office of Treasurer of the Navy between 1799 and 1801.2 He was appointed Fellow, Society of Antiquaries (F.S.A.)2 He was awarded the honorary degree of Doctor of Law (LL.D.)2 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.)2 He succeeded as the 2nd Baron Harrowby, of Harrowby, co.
+Lincoln [G.B., 1776] on 20 June 1803.1 He held the office of Foreign Secretary between 1804 and 1806.2 He held the office of Chancellor of the Duchy of Lancaster between 1805 and 1806.2 He held the office of Ambassador to Berlin between 1805 and 1806.2 He held the office of President of the India Board in 1809.2 He was created 1st Earl of Harrowby, co.
+Lincoln [U.K.] on 19 July 1809.1 He was created 1st Viscount Sandon, of Sandon, co.
+Stafford [U.K.] on 19 July 1809.1 He was Trustee of the British Museum.2 He held the office of High Steward of Tiverton.2 He held the office of Lord President of the Council between 1812 and 1827.2

 Children of Dudley Ryder, 1st Earl of Harrowby and Lady Susan Leveson-Gower